BMG-Esports/gjallarhorn/README.md

 ![The Queue card](images/gjallarqueue.png)

-The Queue card pulls queues from a start.gg tournament.
+The Queue card pulls queues from a challengermode tournament.
 In order for this card to be useful, your tournament must have at least one active queue.
 You can continuously fetch the currently active queue every sixty seconds by clicking the timer next to Fetch Queue.

 </details>